Solo polyamory - hero CREDIT Guillaume Bolduc-Unsplash

 Historically, I’ve struggled to prioritise my wants and needs in a romantic relationship.
 Too often, I’ve prioritised my partner’s needs, seeing this as an ‘act of love,’ which isn’t healthy for me or anyone I’m involved with.

 By being solo polyamorous, I’ve slowly been able to transform these struggles by seeing myself as my primary partner.
-Over the past four years, I have found it to be an effective way of ensuring I’m not sacrificing my journey while also having nourishing, rewarding committed relationships with others.
+Over the past four years, I have found it to be an effective way of ensuring I’m not sacrificing my journey while also having nourishing, rewarding, committed relationships with others.

 Having lived with three partners and been married twice in the two decades before embarking on my polyamorous journey, I find the idea of approaching relationships without an ‘escalator’ hugely appealing.
 I don’t enjoy living with romantic partners full-time, but it took me many years to understand this because it’s the social default.
 Instead, I relish having my personal space and allowing my partners to enjoy theirs (if that’s what they want).